Technivie Side Effects

 Generic Name: ombitasvir / paritaprevir / ritonavir

-Note: This page contains side effects data for the generic drug ombitasvir / paritaprevir / ritonavir.
-It is possible that some of the dosage forms included below may not apply to the brand name Technivie.
+Note: This document contains side effect information about ombitasvir / paritaprevir / ritonavir.
+Some of the dosage forms listed on this page may not apply to the brand name Technivie.

 For the Consumer